TejasQ/tejaskumar.com/blog/1646944645527__impact-pillars-web-engineering.md

 # Pillars of Impact for Web Engineers

+This blog post about impact web engineers can have was intended to be a reply to a text message.

 You might be reading this title and thinking _wat_.
 It's okay, so am I. Thing is, my friend and ex-coworker [Iris](https://twitter.com/iris_schaffer) asked me for some thoughts about "different ways web engineers can have impact, and how they can grow it over time", and I started writing an answer when I realized it would be way too long for iMessage.
 This is that answer.
 But before I answer, maybe I should build some credibility before?

 ![Message from Iris](/img/blog/impact/iris.png)